daiquiri-98/open-bookmark-sync/DEVELOPERS_LOG.md

     - Redirect URI is now editable; default auto-filled via chrome.identity.
     - Added “Check Worker” button that calls /env-ok and shows inline status.
     - Visually softened disabled controls.
+    - Redirect URI row now has a Reset button to restore the default chrome.identity URL and validates for chromiumapp.org when Managed is ON.
+    - Added a Debug block: "View Auth State" (shows presence of tokens/settings) and "Clear Tokens" to reset.
+    - oauth.js now validates Worker /auth/fetch response and errors if no access_token is returned; logs payload for troubleshooting.
 - Docs
   - Consolidated developer docs into DEVELOPERS_GUIDE.md.
   - Updated README to English-only and clarified unpacked install path (`extension/`).